 Contact us today on 020 3475 2189

-In addition to the Colourful Semantics printable pack available in our Resources section we have also developed the Colourful Semantics iPad app.
+In addition to the Colourful Semantics printable pack available in our store we have also developed the Colourful Semantics iPad app.

 Based on independent research carried out in the UK by Alison Bryan and others between 1997* & 2011** the fun and effective Colourful Semantics iPad app to work on developing a child’s: